 Its six mostly female staff had no formal training when the restaurant opened just two years ago in a cave on the beach at Paternoster.

 “I’m really proud to bring something like this back to our continent and beautiful country.
 I’m very proud to be working in a team of mostly women.”
 Sustainable and treading softly on Earth with a very long term view indeed.

-Here is his lovely video – come visit South Africa (again) and find out for yourself.
-That would be your reward to yourself.
+Watch this beguiling video – or come and visit South Africa to find out for yourself.
+That would be your reward.